kumahq/kuma-website/docs/docs/dev/explore/gateway.md

 " | kubectl apply -f -
 ```

-Note that since we are addressing the service by its domain name `echo.default.svc.8080.mesh`, we should always refer to port `80` (this port is only a placeholder and will be automatically replaced with the actual port of the service).
+Note that since you are addressing the service by its domain name `echo.default.svc.8080.mesh`, you should always refer to port `80` (this port is only a placeholder and will be automatically replaced with the actual port of the service).

-If we want to expose a `Service` in one zone only (as opposed to multi-zone), we can just use the service name in the `Ingress` definition without having to create an `externalName` entry, this is what we did in our first example.
+If you want to expose a `Service` in one zone only (as opposed to multi-zone), you can just use the service name in the `Ingress` definition without having to create an `externalName` entry, this is what you did in your first example.

 For an in-depth example on deploying Kuma with [Kong for Kubernetes](https://github.com/Kong/kubernetes-ingress-controller), please follow this [demo application guide](https://github.com/kumahq/kuma-demo/tree/master/kubernetes).